hashicorp/terraform/website/docs/provisioners/connection.html.markdown

 <a id="bastion"></a>
 ## Connecting through a Bastion Host with SSH

-The `ssh` connection also supports the following fields to facilitate connnections via a [bastion host](https://en.wikipedia.org/wiki/Bastion_host).
+The `ssh` connection also supports the following fields to facilitate connections via a [bastion host](https://en.wikipedia.org/wiki/Bastion_host).

 * `bastion_host` - Setting this enables the bastion Host connection.
 This host